 - It is a fairly volatile substance and can explode if mixed with other chemicals, even in minimal amounts or if stored improperly.

 - In the granular form, due to its fast-dissolving nature, it cannot be introduced using an automated feeding system and must be added manually, which means more work for a pool owner.

 What Type Of Chlorine Is Best For You?

-The best type of chlorine for you ultimately comes down to your preferences, needs, pool type, and water’s natural chemistry.
+The best type of chlorine for you ultimately comes down to your preferences, needs, pool type, budget, and water’s natural chemistry.